waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **ICE BERRY:** Heals burn.
 *   **Haircuts:** Increases a Pokémon's happiness.

-## II.
+## III.
 Blocked Paths & Story Gates
 *   **Route 37 Trainer Blockade:** Twins Ann & Anne disguised as trees block the path north at (6, 12) and (7, 12).
 *   **Goldenrod Underground Blockade:** A Super Nerd blocks the path south at (5, 31).

-## III.
-Puzzles & Hypotheses
+## IV.
+Solved Puzzles & Completed Quests

 ### Ruins of Alph Sliding Puzzles
 *   **General Mechanics:** These are 16-piece picture puzzles on a 6x6 grid.
-The goal is to assemble the image in the central 4x4 area by placing pieces numerically from 1 to 16.
-Pieces are picked up and placed, not slid.
+The goal is to assemble the image in the central 4x4 area.
 *   **Ho-Oh Puzzle:** Solved.
 *   **Omanyte Puzzle:** Solved.
-*   **Aerodactyl Puzzle:**
-    *   **Current Hypothesis:** Solving this puzzle is the only way to exit the southern area of the Ruins of Alph.
-    *   **Method:** Use the `puzzle_solver_step` tool to calculate the next single move required.
-This iterative approach is more reliable than previous attempts with faulty tools or manual placement.
-    *   **Alternative Hypothesis:** The puzzle is a red herring, and a different, hidden interaction is required to escape.
-This will only be tested if solving the puzzle yields no progress.
+*   **Aerodactyl Puzzle:** Solved.
+The key was to interact with the sign at (4,2) to see the target image, then arrange the pieces visually, not numerically.

 ### Goldenrod Dept. Store Basement Puzzle
 *   **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.

-## IV.
-Process Improvement & Future Plans
+## V. Process Improvement & Future Plans
 *   **Immediate Data Management:** All data management tasks MUST be performed in the same turn they are identified.
-Deferring these tasks is a critical process failure.
 *   **Hypothesis Testing:** When stuck, I must systematically test alternative hypotheses instead of getting locked into one approach.
 I will document these tests and their outcomes in my notepad.
 *   **Tool Refinement:** Faulty tools must be refined immediately.
 This is a higher priority than any gameplay action.

-### Aerodactyl Puzzle - Clue Found!
-*   **Confirmed:** Interacting with the sign at (4,2) was the correct step.
-It displayed the solved image of the Aerodactyl puzzle.
-*   **New Hypothesis:** The puzzle is solved by arranging the pieces to match the visual image of Aerodactyl, not by numerical order.
-*   **New Plan:**
-    1. Exit the puzzle interface to get a clear view of the game screen.
-    2. Analyze the solved image to determine the correct (x,y) coordinates for each of the 16 pieces.
-    3. Update the `puzzle_solver_step` tool with a new `target_grid` based on the visual solution.
-    4. Re-enter the puzzle and use the updated tool to solve it.

-### Aerodactyl Puzzle Solved!
-*   **Success:** The visual-based puzzle solving worked!
-After placing the last piece, I was warped to a new secret room: Ruins of Alph Inner Chamber.
-*   **New Objective:** Explore this new chamber to see where it leads.